-Students may request supplemental clinical education experience hours to enhance their skills and fulfill the attendance requirements of the clinical courses.
+Students may request supplemental clinical education experience hours to enhance their skills, achieve competency in radiographic procedures, and fulfill the attendance requirements of the clinical courses.
 The scheduling will be arranged with the Clinical Preceptor and approved by the Clinical Education Coordinator.
-The supplemental clinical education experience form will be completed (signed by both parties) and handed into the Clinical Education Coordinator.
+The supplemental clinical education experience form will be completed (signed by both parties) and entered into the student's file on campus.
 The Clinical Preceptors will assign the student to a clinical area.
-Students can request up to two days of supplemental clinical educational experience.
-Please be aware that any additional time dedicated to clinical experience beyond attendance requirements is solely for obtaining signatures.
-No initial or continual competencies can be acquired during this extra time.
+The room assignment will provide the opportunity to obtain needed clinical competencies.
+All assignments will not exceed forty hours of clinical experience in any week's time.
 No supplemental hours are allowed on weekends, nights, or days the college is closed.